-Many XCCDF documents include $\langle xccdf:Rule \rangle$ elements that apply to system components.
-For example, a host OS benchmark could contain $\langle xccdf:Rule \rangle$ elements that apply to all users, and a router benchmark could contain $\langle xccdf:Rule \rangle$ elements that apply to all network interfaces.
-When the system holds many such components, it may not be adequate for a benchmark consumer to report that an $\langle xccdf:Rule \rangle$ failed; it MAY report exactly which components failed the $\langle xccdf:Rule \rangle$.
+Many XCCDF documents include <xccdf:Rule> elements that apply to system components.
+For example, a host OS benchmark could contain <xccdf:Rule> elements that apply to all users, and a router benchmark could contain <xccdf:Rule> elements that apply to all network interfaces.
+When the system holds many such components, it may not be adequate for a benchmark consumer to report that an <xccdf:Rule> failed; it MAY report exactly which components failed the <xccdf:Rule>.

 A processing engine that performs a checking system test MAY deliver one or more results in response to a check.
-In the most common case, each xccdf:Rule> will yield one xccdf:rule-result> element.
-In a case where an xccdf:Rule> was applied multiple times to multiple components of the system under test, a single xccdf:Rule> could yield multiple xccdf:rule-result> elements.
-If the xccdf:Rule> @multiple attribute is set to true, then each instance of the assessment target SHOULD be reported separately.
-Similarly, if an xccdf:check> element leads to the execution of multiple checks (i.e., an xccdf:check-content-ref> that lacks a @name attribute is used) and the @multi-check attribute is set to true, each check executed MUST be reported separately.
-Otherwise, an xccdf:Rule> contributes to the positive score only if ANDing the results of all instances of that xccdf:Rule> produces a test result of 'pass' according to the truth table that appears in the description of the xccdf:complex-check> element in Section 6.4.4.4.
-If any component of the target system fails the checking system test, then the entire xccdf:Rule> SHALL be considered to have failed.
+In the most common case, each <xccdf:Rule> will yield one <xccdf:rule-result>element.
+In a case where an <xccdf:Rule> was applied multiple times to multiple components of the system under test, a single <xccdf:Rule> could yield multiple <xccdf:rule-result> elements.
+If the <xccdf:Rule> @multiple attribute is set to true, then each instance of the assessment target SHOULD be reported separately.
+Similarly, if an <xccdf:check> element leads to the execution of multiple checks (i.e., an <xccdf:check-content-ref> that lacks a @name attribute is used) and the @multi-check attribute is set to true, each check executed MUST be reported separately.
+Otherwise, an <xccdf:Rule> produces a test result of 'pass' according to the truth table that appears in the description of the <xccdf:complex-check> element in Section 6.4.4.4.
+If any component of the target system fails the checking system test, then the entire <xccdf:Rule> SHALL be considered to have failed.
 This is sometimes called "strict scoring".
 See Section 6.4.4.2 for more information on the @multiple attribute and Section 6.4.4.4 for the @multi-check attribute.